tgaytan/module5/README.md

 ## Credits

 The starter code was provided by The University of Texas at Austin online coding boot camp.
 Day.js was used to get the current time.
-The starter code can be found in the
+The starter code can be found in the "starterCode" directory.

 ## License